Gabrielle Ray

 Gabrielle Ray (born Gabrielle Elizabeth Clifford Cook, 28 April 1883 – 21 May 1973) was an English stage actress, dancer and singer, best known for her roles in Edwardian musical comedies.

-Ray was considered one of the most beautiful actresses on the London stage and became one of the most photographed women in the world.
-In the first decade of the 20th century, she had a good career in musical theatre.
-After an unsuccessful marriage, she returned to the stage, but she never recovered the fame that she had enjoyed.
-She later struggled with depression and spent her last 37 years in a mental hospital.
+Ray was considered one of the most beautiful actresses on the London stage and became one of the most photographed women in the Edwardian era.
+In the first decade of the 20th century, she had a successful career in musical theatre but left the stage upon marrying Eric Raymond Loder in 1912.
+Following her divorce in 1914, she returned to theatre but never regained her early fame.
+She later struggled with depression and was committed to Holloway Sanatorium, spending her final 37 years there.

 Biography

-Ray was born in Cheadle, Stockport, England.
-She was the fourth child of William Austin Cook, a prosperous iron merchant and a Justice of the Peace for Cheshire, and his wife Anne Maria Elizabeth née Holden.
+Ray was born the fourth child of William Austin Cook and Anne Maria Elizabeth née Holden in Cheadle in Stockport, England.
+Known as 'Gabs' to family and friends, Her father was a prosperous iron merchant and a Justice of the Peace for Cheshire.

 Early career

-Known as 'Gabs' to family and friends, Ray first appeared in London's West End at the age of ten in the role of Eveleen in John Hollingshead's production of a musical play called Miami at the Royal Princess's Theatre.
+Ray first appeared in London's West End at the age of ten as Eveleen in John Hollingshead's musical play Miami at the Royal Princess's Theatre.
 This was followed by juvenile roles in a series of plays in London and on tour.
 The next year, she played a role in A Celebrated Case.
 She was also a dancer in the Blackpool ballet.
 At the Richmond Theatre from 1893, she played Cupid in Little Red Riding Hood, Adrienne in Proof, and Cissie in The Silver King, among other plays and pantomimes.
 In 1899, she appeared in Sinbad the Sailor at the Hammersmith Lyric Opera House.
 Manager Ben Greet noticed her dancing skills and engaged her to tour with his company.
 With Greet, she toured for three years in the roles of Mamie Clancy in The Belle of New York and Dolly Twinkle in The Casino Girl (1901).
 Ray was back at the Lyric in 1902 to play the title character in the pantomime Little Red Riding Hood.